Cauan00O1/ADBCommandCenter/README.md

 ## Tasker Plugin Integration

 The app provides a seamless Tasker integration.
-You can find an existing example in the **ADB Shell Command** action.
+You can find an existing example in the **ADB Shell Command** action defined in [TaskerShellCommand.kt](https://github.com/joaomgcd/ADBCommandCenter/blob/main/app/src/main/java/com/joaomgcd/adbcommandcenter/adb/shell/tasker/TaskerShellCommand.kt).

 ### Example: ADB Shell Command
 The `TaskerShellCommandRunner` demonstrates how to bridge Tasker to the ADB logic:
 1.  **Input**: Accepts a `command` string from Tasker.
 2.  **Execution**: Uses `RunActiveAdbShellCommandUseCase` to run the command.
 3.  **Output**: Returns the shell output to Tasker as a `%result` variable.

 ### How to Add a New Tasker Action

 #### 1. Define IO DTOs
-Define the input fields and output variables for Tasker.
+Define the input fields and output variables for Tasker using the library annotations.

 ```kotlin
 @TaskerInputRoot